BWC4WIFE/PhoneSpell/README.md

 ### About this Exercise

-Given a dictionary file and a phone keypad numbers and letters pattern, list all possible word combinations for a given phone number.
+Based on a dictionary file and a phone keypad standard, list all possible word combinations for a given phone number.

 ![](https://raw.githubusercontent.com/darciopacifico/1-800-challenge/master/src/main/resources/phoneKeypad.png)

-**ITU international standard Phone Keypad (ITU E.161)**
+**ITU International Standard Phone Keypad (ITU E.161)**

 ### Design Approach

 The solution was based on the Search Trie data structure, that is an efficient implementation of a symbol table for String as keys.
 This symbol table implementation is able to find the keys (words) in a sub-linear performance.
 The idea is to explore this ability to find the word combinations for phone numbers.

+Performance: Sub-linear.

+Memory usage: Constant.

 The whole solution was separated into four components: